abarker/typped/doc/sphinx_docs/dispatching.rst

 as ``f(x)`` in a Pratt parser.
 The "usual" way is to define a tail handler for the left-paren token.
 Then that symbol acts like an infix operator with the function name as its first argument and the function arguments and closing paren as its second argument.
-When parentheses are also used for grouping the head-handler for left paren is called for a grouping left paren, and the tail-handler is called for a function evaluation left paren (after the token for the function name ``f`` is read as the first argument).
+If parentheses are also used for grouping then a head-handler for left paren is defined for that use.
+The resolution between the two uses is based on whether the left paren is in a head or tail position in a subexpression.
+In the case of the function evaluation, the token for the function name ``f`` is the head of the subexpression.

 This usual way of parsing function evaluations can lead to complications in more-complex grammars where left paren is used in various contexts.
-If a juxtaposition operator is being used, for example, then ``pi (x+y)`` can cause problems with the usual method.
+If a juxtaposition operator is being used, for example, then and expression like ``pi (x+y)`` can cause problems with the usual method.
 The name ``pi`` might be a constant or a function name.
+(At the least the left paren tail handler would need to be conditioned on a space occurring before it, but this example takes a different approach.)

-By using a precondition that the lookahead token be a left paren with no intervening space the handler for standard functions can instead be a head-handler for the function-name token.
+By using a precondition that the lookahead token be a left paren with no intervening space the head handler for a standard function identifier can parse the whole subexpression rather than waiting to be picked up as an "argument" to the infix left paren operator.
 A second, lower-priority default head handler can still be defined for all other identifiers.
 (Other preconditions can also be placed on other head handlers for identifiers).
-These two head handler definitions are largely independent -- except via their respective priorities -- and can occur in different sections of code.
-They are both registered for the identifier token, and the rest is handled automatically.
+These two head handler definitions are largely independent, except via their respective priorities.
+They can occur in different sections of code, where the different constructs are defined.
+Both handlers are registered for the identifier token, and the rest is handled automatically.

 The code for this example can be found in a runnable form in the file `example_stdfun_lookahead.py`.

+..
+TODO: are we treating identifiers as a group here, or defining a special token for function name identifiers, i.e., when they are defined?
+There are different approaches... nice to list a few and discuss a little maybe.
+   TODO clear up note below...

 .. note::